Spatial Data Science (GEO511)

 5. Rinse and Repeat

-Covid Protocol
+Covid Sickness Protocol

 • Not able to socially-distance in classroom

-• Please stay home if sick!
+• Consider wearing a mask or stay home if sick

 Tasks for this week